 - Half a cup of soda

-- 3 tablespoons of white or a few apple cider vinegars
+- 3 tablespoons of white Or a few apple cider vinegar

 Using Just Baking Soda

 If You want to use only one ingredient to clean Your coffee maker, then using only baking soda is Your best choice.
 Used in a variety of ways to wash a large assortment of items And surfaces.
 The great thing about it is that it is non-toxic, which means it is safe to use in Your home And environment.
 Baking soda can also be used in a variety of kitchen appliances, including Your maker.

 There are many different uses for baking soda, but You probably don’t know that it can also clean Your coffee maker.
 To wash it with soda, first, drain The carafe And The remaining water.
 Next, fill The reservoir with 1/2 gallon of hot water, then add 3 tablespoons of baking.
 After The mixture has stopped foaming, run it through Your coffee maker.

 Then run a full cycle of clean water through Your machine And rinse.
 Let The machine sit for an hour Or two before wiping all parts with a damp cloth Or paper towel.
 If You live in a hard water area Or leave Your maker for longer than usual without cleaning, The first couple of times may require a little extra time And elbow grease.

 Alternative To Cleaning With Baking Soda

 Here’s You can take The idea of how to wash Your coffee maker with soda:

 When You remove The filter from Your coffee maker, use a paper towel to remove any residue.
 It also works for Keurig machines.

 Run cold water through it And pour it into Your coffee pot.